-- In-place containment.
-In-place management of the waste in SWMU 8 would require several components to achieve containment: - Repair existing cap at seep location, - o landfill gas recovery/venting system, - o leachate and NAPL recovery, and - o an enhanced barrier (to prevent lateral migration). - Removal and disposal.
+- Repair existing cap at seep location,

+- o landfill gas recovery/venting system,

+- o leachate and NAPL recovery, and

+- o an enhanced barrier (to prevent lateral migration).

+- Removal and disposal.
 This alternative involves the complete removal of wastes from SWMU 8 for disposal.
 This alternative would require management of existing leachate and NAPL contained within the cell.
 The cell would be backfilled so the area does not accumulate storm water.

 Both in-place and removal based alternatives will require the removal of Building C (with replacement at another on-facility location.
-In addition, SWMU 8 also encompasses two other AOCs to be addressed as part of the corrective measures program:
+In addition, SWMU 8 also encompasses three other AOCs to be addressed as part of the corrective measures program:

-• AOC 7 (Butz Crock): During prior facility site inspections and during the RFI field investigation, oily liquids were occasionally observed collecting in the concrete vault located south of Building C. The RFI determined that this oily liquid was originating from SWMU 8.
+- AOC 5 (Decontamination Building): The two underground storage tanks associated with the former decontamination building are also addressed in alternatives evaluated for SWMU 8. - AOC 7 (Butz Crock): During prior facility site inspections and during the RFI field investigation, oily liquids were occasionally observed collecting in the concrete vault located south of Building C. The RFI determined that this oily liquid was originating from SWMU 8.
 Further, it was determined that this oily seepage might present a possible unacceptable human health risk to outdoor routine facility workers.
-The corrective measures alternatives evaluated for SWMU 8 also address this AOC.

-• AOC 12 (Building C Heating Oil Tank): Subsequent to the RFI, impacts from a release associated with the heating oil UST located adjacent to Building C was observed to be causing an oily sheen at a roof drain discharge near this area.
+The corrective measures alternatives evaluated for SWMU 8 also address this AOC and associated ancillary piping and vaults near the York Street gate. - AOC 12 (Building C Heating Oil Tank): Subsequent to the RFI, impacts from a release associated with the heating oil UST located adjacent to Building C was observed to be causing an oily sheen at a roof drain discharge near this area.
 The corrective measures alternatives evaluated for SWMU 8 also address this AOC.